Kenya: Culture

 The culture of Kenya comprises multiple traditions from 42 (+) tribes.
 Kenya has no single prominent culture.
 It instead consists of the various cultures of the country's different communities.

 Notable populations include the Swahili on the coast, several other Bantu communities in the central and western regions, and Nilotic communities in the northwest.
 The Maasai culture is well known to tourism, despite constituting a relatively small part of Kenya's population.
 They are renowned for their elaborate upper-body adornment and jewellery.

-Kenya has an extensive music, television, and theatre scene.
+Kenya has an extensive music, television, comedy and theatre scene.